OwnersUp/ownersup.com/_posts/2018-09-03-time-management-best-practices-for-the-busy-entrepreneur.md

 **Save more time by batching tasks**

 Shifting tasks alone consumes time, especially when you need to set up tools and open various applications.
 Imagine how much time is wasted when you change from one task to another and then go back to the same task after.
-By grouping similar tasks together, you do not only save more time but also reduce friction caused by constantly changing tasks. &nbsp;
+By grouping similar tasks together, you do not only save more time but also reduce friction caused by constantly changing tasks.

 **Delegate!**